jfalcou/tts/docs/basic.md

+# Basic Tests
 The following component provides macros to perform basic tests that simply evaluate as a boolean value or to force the status of a given test to a failed state.

 To use those macros, include the `tts/tts.hpp` file.

-# TTS_EXPECT
+## TTS_EXPECT

-## Synopsis:
+### Synopsis:
 **Required header:** `#include <tts/tts.hpp>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
 #define TTS_EXPECT(Expression, ...)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-## Definition
+### Definition
 Checks if a given expression evaluates to `true`.

 **Parameters:**